-Although the damage to the piano in the picture was caused by a severe accident or vandalism, a piano may have unseen damage from a variety of causes.
+Although the damage to the piano in the picture at the right was caused by a severe accident or vandalism, a piano may have unseen damage from a variety of causes.

 Your piano tuner/technician can note any items of concern during regular tuning visits.
 Below are some potential issues and guidelines related to purchasing and maintaining your instrument.

 You don't necessarily avoid a used piano that needs some repairs.
 But a piano tuner/technician can provide an estimate of what it will take to restore it to good playable condition.